A simple cremation with Bare can save up to 76% compared with traditional funerals. Click below to see the price for your area.

 If your loved one contributed to your household income, their death can drastically change your financial situation.
 It is important to work out where you stand financially and seek support and financial advice if you need it.

 For government assistance visit the Department of Human Services for possible financial support on the death of a loved one.
-They also have a Financial Information Service (PH 136 357) where Free Financial assistance and advice can be given.
+They also have a Financial Information Service or call 136 357 for free financial assistance and advice.

 - Do not feel rushed or pressured into making decisions.
 There is no rush.
 Make the right decisions for you, your family, your loved one and your financial situation.

 - Do not feel you have to do everything alone.
 Call out for help from family, friends or even professionals.